 Concerning the first point, recall that given a finite complete prefix \mathcal{P} of a bounded Petri net N, deciding deadlock-freeness, reachability, or coverability on N is NP-complete.
-Thus, previous works consisted in reductions to different NP-complete problems: McMillan [17] employed a branch-and-bound technique, Heljanko [11] a stable-models encoding, and Melzer and Römer [18] used mixed integer linear programming, later improved by Khomenko and Koutny [14,15].
+Thus, previous works consisted in reductions to different

+NP-complete problems: McMillan [17] employed a branch-and-bound technique, Heljanko [11] a stable-models encoding, and Melzer and Römer [18] used mixed integer linear programming, later improved by Khomenko and Koutny [14,15].
 The technique used by Esparza and Schröter [10] is an ad-hoc algorithm based on additional information obtained while computing the unfolding.

 The previous decade has seen the emergence of powerful SAT solvers.
-Programs like MIN-ISAT [6] employ advanced techniques such as clause learning, 2-watch propagation schemes, etc. It is natural to profit from these advances and reduce to SAT instead; all the more so because unfoldings are 1-safe nets, so the marking of a place naturally translates to a boolean variable.
+It is natural to profit from these advances and reduce to SAT instead; all the more so because unfoldings are 1-safe nets, so the marking of a place naturally translates to a boolean variable.
 Indeed, SAT solving has already been proposed for the similar problem of model-checking merged processes [13], and [8] gives an explicit SAT encoding for Petri net unfoldings.
 However, we are not aware of a publicly available tool that uses this idea.
 We examine the performance of the encoding and propose some optimizations.